Cost-Effective Elm Tree Protection

-Think this sounds like an impossible situation for you and your elms?
-Think again.
 We’re here to tell you there’s hope.
 Contrary to popular belief, an elm leaf beetle infestation doesn’t necessarily require tree removal—especially not if you choose to partner with Total Tree Care.

 New developments in treatment delivery systems have enabled our arborists to turn the tables on the elm leaf beetle.
 Consequently, our professionals are uniquely positioned to defend your elms against these unwanted invaders.
 In fact, our Arborjet injection treatment is the most effective medicament delivery method to date, and the procedure is both efficient and affordable.

 Do you have an elm beetle infestation?
 Request a free service quote:

 "Thanks for providing us with a quote to remove our Gum Tree from rear decking on Friday.
 I’ve had 2 other quotes since and have to comment on the professionalism that set you apart from the others.
 We would like to proceed asap."

 "I’ve used other tree companies in the past and were not happy with the way they just trampled the rest of my garden… your guys did an excellent job and know what they are doing when it comes to pruning trees properly.
 I was so happy I told my friends in the office the next day!"